The Beautiful Lie

 For every ‘winner’ sitting on unearned wealth, there’s now an aspirant servicing crippling debt with a ‘bullshit job’.
 And this combined weight is crushing the productive economy.
 We may debase ourselves to fossil fuel companies, or build a lot of wind and solar farms, but neither will bring back the golden age.

 GDP and employment, our beloved measures of success, tell us nothing about this.
 The nostalgic sunset of ‘relaxed and comfortable’ Australia obscures the fact that almost no one here is solving major problems anymore.
 Our standing in international comparisons is plummeting.
 We weren’t prepared for devastating bushfires, and subsequent incremental improvements are largely thanks to public generosity[14].
-Faced with a pandemic, we squandered our natural advantages, and put strain on our underfunded health systems.
+Faced with a pandemic, we squandered our natural advantages, and put additional strain on our underfunded health systems.
 On climate change mitigation we became a pariah state.

 For decades, complicated applications of costly resources have been devoted to the two objectives which matter most to the orchestrators of this hijacked Monopoly game: making themselves richer and keeping their lackies in office.